 - Assistive listening systems include counter induction loops, Room Loops, infrared or radio transmission systems.

-- Evacuation Chairs & Stair Climbers are ergonomically designed and are used to transport someone with impaired mobilty in an emergency situation to a safe location in a comfortable, secure and safe way.
+Evacuation Chairs & Stair Climbers are ergonomically designed and are used to transport someone with impaired mobility in an emergency situation to a safe location in a comfortable, secure and safe way.

 STEP FOUR – Training